wesleytian/blog/content/2019/internship.md

     title="LeetCode schedule" class="center_norm_rounded"/>

 ### 5. Beggars Can't Be Choosers
 This tip is for those who are having a hard time (especially freshmen and sophomores) finding internships.
-You have to take what you can get, even if it means making sacrifices such as seeing friends and family or going on taking a break from school.
+You have to take what you can get, even if it means making sacrifices such as seeing friends and family or going on vacation.

 A few weeks before the end of my freshmen year, one of my professors sent out an email looking to hire a summer intern.
 Long story short, I got the job because I was flexible with where I was going to live, and the work schedule.
 I started as soon as school ended and moved into a spare room in the professors home.
 See [Independence](/2016/independence/) for why I think the professor chose me over other candidates.